 In order for the Yi Jing to be used effectively, the practitioner of the art needed to understand the nature and importance of ritual, the essence of change and the Qi Gong practices associated with the eight Gua which are also known as the Ba Gua.
 When all of these components could come together then a practitioner could begin to explore the ‘art of change’ which is so integral to the entire of the Daoist tradition.

-For three days Damo will focus upon the theory and practice of Yi Jing usage.
+For four days Damo will focus upon the theory and practice of Yi Jing usage.
 This course will differ from normal Qi Gong events as it will include a higher proportion of theory as we need to explore and understand the meaning of the Gua and change itself.
 The course will include lectures, interactive classes, Qi Gong exercises to help understand the nature of the eight Qi and ritualistic training to help students understand the nature of yarrow stalk casting.

 The course is an introduction to the Yi Jing in the context of the internal arts and so is relevant to all those interested in the wider tradition of Daoism and ritualistic practice according to the Chinese traditions.

 Location: Meadway Hall, Ham Lane, Compton Dundon, UK, TA11 6PQ

 Students will be using bunches of 50 yarrow stalks over the course of this event.
 For those who wish to bring their own then please feel free; it is always nicer to work with your own tools.
 But for those who don’t have yarrow stalks of their own, we shall supply materials as needed.